 Embark's long-term growth potential will benefit from strategic network expansion across the United States.
 Network breadth is measured by the number of transfer points on Embark's coverage map, which are representative of the cities which Embark plans to support.
 Embark expects to achieve significant network growth by partnering with key real-estate partners which will enable it to quickly bring their properties into its coverage map.
 Additionally, Embark is partnering with carriers and shippers who currently move, or have in the past moved, a significant amount of freight on Embark's network to add their properties to the network.
-Embark believes that expanding its network will enable it to create a significant and sustainable competitive advantage.
-Embark believes that the continued growth of its partnerships will improve user experience and drive more users to its platform, which it believes will allow it to further densify its coverage map and reinforce rapid network growth.
+Embark believes that expanding its network over the long run will enable it to create a significant and sustainable competitive advantage.

+In addition to its United States coverage map expansion, Embark may explore other near-term business opportunities to commercialize its technology in order to develop further technical and operating expertise that may ultimately be applied in furtherance of its United States network expansion efforts.
+Lastly, Embark believes that the continued growth of its partnerships will improve user experience and drive more users to its platform, which it believes will allow it to further densify its coverage map and reinforce rapid network growth.
 Embark will apply a highly scalable model nationally, with a tailored approach to each state, driven by the regulatory environment and local market dynamics.
 Embark believes that this will allow it to expand rapidly and efficiently across different geographies, while maintaining a high level of control over the specific strategy within each state.